San Luis Obispo Crane Accident Lawyer

 If you are not a construction worker, but are injured in a crane accident, you do have a greater opportunity to recover compensation.
 Through a personal injury lawsuit, you may be able to hold the construction company and/or, in rare cases, the crane operator themselves for your injuries.
 In these cases, you have two years from the time of the accident to file a lawsuit.

 If your loved one was killed in a crane accident, no amount of money can truly ease the pain of the loss.
-However, a wrongful death lawsuit can help cover funeral costs, final medical bills and other expenses, as well as compensate you for pain and suffering, loss of consortium and other emotional pain.
+However, a wrongful death lawsuit can help cover funeral costs, final medical bills, and other expenses, as well as compensate you for pain and suffering, loss of consortium, and other emotional pain.
 California law states you have two years from the time of death to file a wrongful death lawsuit.

-Because construction accidents have so many red tape when it comes to recovering damages, it is important to speak with an attorney who has experience representing clients in these specific types of cases.
+Because construction accidents have so much red tape when it comes to recovering damages, it is important to speak with an attorney who has experience representing clients in these specific types of cases.
 If you or a loved one was injured or killed in a crane accident in San Luis Obispo, contact the attorneys at Ernst Law Group online or by calling (805) 541-0300 today for a free, no-obligation consultation.

 • This field is for validation purposes and should be left unchanged.